DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 </ul>

 <h2>Minigames</h2>
 There are eight separate minigames scattered throughout this adventure.
-One of these games challenges the players with a host of quiz questions.
+One of these games challenges players with a host of quiz questions.
 As mentioned in the [What's Changed](#whats-changed) section, the timer for these questions has been removed for this translation patch.
 Without removing the timer, answering any of the quiz questions correctly would be highly improbable.
 As a bonus, a complete bank of questions and answers has been compiled and is <a href="QUIZ_ANSWER_BANK.MD">available here</a>
 <br><br>
 <table style="border: none; border-collapse: collapse;">
 <tr>